 No one wants more pots and pans in the kitchen than they really need.
-So when I was asked the question about needing a Dutch oven as well as a roaster I felt a deep dive for a definitive answer was required.
+So when I was asked the question about needing a Dutch oven and a roaster, I felt a deep dive for a definitive answer was required.

 Do you need a Dutch oven and Roaster (roasting pan)?
 That depends on the following;

-- If you own a Dutch oven that is oval you absolutely can prepare a roast in it.
+- If you own an oval Dutch oven, you can prepare a roast.

-- Why buy another cooking appliance like a Roaster unless you are going to use it regularly.
+- Why buy another cooking appliance like a Roaster unless you use it regularly?

-- If you do not own a Dutch oven and only prepare roasts you do not need both.
+- You do not need both if you own a Dutch oven and only prepare roasts.

 Dutch ovens were traditionally used for cooking over a fire or hot coals to keep the moisture in and tenderize the food.

 You can prepare almost anything in a Dutch oven.
-Stews, casseroles, brisket, soups, oats, chili, beans, chowder, pies, bake bread, bake cakes even wonderful desserts.
+Stews, casseroles, brisket, soups, oats, chili, beans, chowder, pies, bake bread, baking cakes, and even wonderful desserts.

 This is because traditional cast-iron Dutch ovens have thick walls, bottoms, and heavy lids that self-bast and keep the moisture inside the oven.

 In today’s society, we are spoilt with the range of cooking appliances we can utilize.